marcellabecker/desafiorobotica/README.md

 The objective of this challenge is to develop an autonomous navigation system, so that the robot can reach the illuminated region of the pre-defined map, avoiding all obstacles on the route within 2 minutes.
 The simulation was performed using Webots software, which is an open source and multi-platform desktop application used to simulate robots.

-the challenge is in the repository: https://github.com/Brazilian-Institute-of-Robotics/desafiorobotica
+The challenge is in the repository: https://github.com/Brazilian-Institute-of-Robotics/desafiorobotica

 # ORGANIZATION